Enhancing the Efficiency of Time-Dependent Density Functional Theory Calculations of Dynamic Response Properties: Discussion

 In this work, we developed an approach based on the one-to-one mapping between the electronic DSF $S(\mathbf{q},\omega)$ and the ITCF $F(\mathbf{q},\tau)$.
-This method combines the $\eta$-convergence test in the imaginary time domain with a constraints-based noise attenuation technique.
-This combined approach constitutes a highly efficient strategy for XRTS modeling, providing a speed-up of up to an order of magnitude and thus potentially saving millions of CPU hours when describing a single XRTS measurement of a target at extreme conditions.
+This method combines the $\eta$-convergence test in the imaginary time domain with a constraints-based attenuation of narrow-band fluctuations.
+This combined approach constitutes a highly efficient strategy for XRTS modeling, providing a speed-up of up to an order of magnitude and thus allowing for a significant reduction in the computational cost associated with the analysis of XRTS measurements for targets under extreme conditions.
+While convergence of the ITCF alone is not sufficient to uniquely determine the DSF, it does ensure the convergence of a number of physical characteristics \cite{Dornheim_mre_2023, TC_jcp_2025}, including the frequency moments of the DSF \cite{Dornheim_prb_2023, tolias2025exactseriesexpansionfrequency}, thereby providing a physically grounded basis for the computational strategy presented in this work.

+For any given k-point grid, there exists a maximum attainable spectral resolution due to the limited amount of information about dynamic response properties contained in any finite k-point sampling, in contrast to the true thermodynamic limit with an infinite number of states.
+Besides this limitation, finite k-point sampling introduces narrow-band fluctuations.
+These fluctuations do not represent physical information but rather constitute an artifact whose amplitude increases as the broadening parameter is reduced.
+The presented approach improves the fidelity of the DSF by attenuating these identifiable finite-k-point-grid artifacts in a controlled manner, with a significantly smaller impact on resolved physical spectral features than increasing the broadening parameter, while preserving physical characteristics that follow from the ITCF.
+These benefits are achieved while substantially reducing the required computational cost.

 The application of the presented workflow was demonstrated on the example of solid-density hydrogen with partially degenerate electrons under conditions relevant for IFE and laser-driven hydrogen jet experiments.
 A second example is given by isochorically heated aluminum with hot electrons within an fcc lattice structure of ions.
 This scenario is pertinent to the physics of transient states studied in experiments that utilize X-ray-driven heating \cite{Descamps_sciadv, Descamps2020, Matthieu2011, White2014, Sperling_PRL_2015} (also see discussions in Ref.~\cite{Moldabekov_prr_2024}).

 By significantly reducing the computational burden associated with modeling XRTS experiments, the presented approach is expected to play a vital role in computational efforts aimed at supporting new experimental initiatives.
 In addition to XRTS modeling and interpretation, the presented workflow also enhances the efficiency of modeling a plethora of dynamic response properties that are related to the DSF through the fluctuation-dissipation theorem and the Kramers-Kronig relations.
 Instead of the DSF, the workflows can be initiated using any dynamic response property that can be expressed in terms of the dynamic density response function ~\cite{Schoerner_PRE_2023, Ramakrishna_2020, Hamann_PRB_2020}, such as dynamic conductivity from the Kubo-Greenwood method \cite{Schoerner_PRE_2023, Melton_POP_2024, CALDERIN2017118, PhysRevE.109.065304} (as outlined in Sec.~\ref{ss:KG_DSF}) or TDDFT \cite{ullrich2012time, Alex_prl_2025}.